 Environmental Science is the study of interrelationships between human activities and the environment.
 The objective of the Academy for Environmental Science is to provide students with scientific knowledge about the natural world while at the same time exploring the environmental, economic, and social aspects of these interactions and how they influence decision-making and policy.
 Students will learn about human and natural systems, gain interdisciplinary knowledge about the environment and understand the impact of work in this field of study.
 Emphasis will be placed on field-based learning and practical applications of concepts.
 The course of study is designed to integrate all academic perspectives and reflects the interdisciplinary nature of environmental studies.
 Upon graduation, students will have the foundation needed to pursue a degree in environmental studies in preparation for one of the growing numbers of environmental careers in resource management, engineering, business, non-profit work, law, conservation, or education.Grading System:

-- Four Marking Periods & Comprehensive Final Examination
+- Four Marking Periods, Mid-term Examination and Comprehensive Final Examination

 - Based on a 100-point numerical scale